 \subsubsection{The quantum plaquette model}

-In order to have a resonating QPM, we consider a 3D cubic lattice SU(4) model in the limit that each plaquette has a strong tendency to form a local SU(4) singlet.
-Then the effective Hilbert space is spanned by all the plaquette configurations.
-They are subject to the following constraint that every site belongs to one and only one plaquette.
+Consider a {three-dimensional (3D)} cubic lattice SU(4) model in the limit that each plaquette has a strong tendency to form a local SU(4) singlet.
+The effective Hilbert space is spanned by all the plaquette configurations.
+They are subject to the constraint that every site belongs to one and only one plaquette.

-In each unit cube, there exist three flippable configurations: the pairs of plaquettes of left and right, top and bottom, and front and back denoted as $A$, $B$ and $C$ in Fig. \ref{fig:resonance}, respectively.
-The Rokhsar-Kivelson (RK) type Hamiltonian is constructed as~\cite{rokhsar1988}:
+Each unit cube possesses three flippable configurations: the pairs of plaquettes of left and right, top and bottom, and front and back denoted as $A$, $B$ and $C$ in Fig.~\ref{fig:resonance}, respectively.
+A Rokhsar-Kivelson (RK) type Hamiltonian is constructed as~\cite{rokhsar1988}:

 where $t$ is assumed to be positive, and $v/t$ is arbitrary.
 By defining